rapan931/dentaku.nvim/README.md

 ## Other

-- The logic for hide the cursor keys is based on [fern.vim](https://github.com/lambdalisue/fern.vim/), Thanks.
+- The logic for hide the cursor is based on [fern.vim](https://github.com/lambdalisue/fern.vim/), Thanks.